paulfoley/Udacity_Nanodegree-Machine_Learning/Finding_Donors-Clustering/README.md

 # Project - Finding Donors for CharityML

-This project is designed to show off supervised learning algorithms available in [scikit-learn](https://anaconda.org/anaconda/scikit-learn), as well as show a method of evaluating just how each model works and performs on a certain type of data.
+This project is designed to show off supervised learning algorithms available in [scikit-learn](https://anaconda.org/anaconda/scikit-learn), as well as show a method for evaluating how each model works.
 It is important in machine learning to understand exactly when and where a certain algorithm should be used, and when one should be avoided.

 ## Project Overview

 In this project, we will apply supervised learning techniques to help CharityML (a fictitious charity organization) identify people most likely to donate to their cause.

+### Project Steps

-We will first explore the data to learn how the census data is recorded.
+* Explore the data to learn how the census data is recorded.

-Next, we will apply a series of transformations and preprocessing techniques to manipulate the data into a workable format.
-Then we will evaluate several supervised learners of our choice on the data, and consider which is best suited for the solution.
+* Apply a series of transformations and preprocessing techniques to manipulate the data into a workable format.

-Afterwards, we will optimize the model and present it as a solution to CharityML.

-Finally, we will explore the chosen model and its predictions under the hood, to see just how well it's performing when considering the data it's given.

-### Things we will do in this project

-* Apply preprocessing to the census data.
 * Establish a benchmark for a solution to identifying charity donors.
-* Use several supervised learning algorithms.
-* Investigate whether a model is adequate for identifying charity donors.
+* Evaluate several supervised learners on the data, and consider which is best suited for the solution.
+* Optimize the model and present it as a solution to CharityML.
+* Explore the chosen model and its predictions, to see how well it's performing.

 ## Getting Started